Regex-Radar/recheck-esm/README.md

 // With the scalajs backend
 const checkSync = createCheckSync(scalajs);

-// With he synckit worker backend const checkSync = createCheckSync(synckit);
+// With the synckit worker backend const checkSync = createCheckSync(synckit);
 ```